Nav Radio Upgrade (with Streaming)

 Of course, satellite radio requires a subscription fee.

-The MP3 changer is p/n 65-12-9-131-852.
-Note it is physically different than changers made for the E38 7-series and won't fit in the same spot.
+The MP3 CD changer is plug-n-play (p/n 65-12-9-131-852) and requires cable '718.
+Note this changer is physically different from changers made for the E38 7-series and won't fit in the same spot.
 It will require an alternative mounting location (ex: suspended from trunk upper deck).
-But it's plug-n-play.
+ID3 Audiotext is displayed on Mk4 navs.

-1/8" mini jack connections can be found everywhere for the BM53 radio.
-They are commonly available from online sources such as eBay and Amazon, ranging in price from $7 to $9.
+1/8" mini jack connections can be found everywhere for new gen radios.
+They are commonly available from online sources such as eBay and Amazon, ranging in price from $8 to $10.
 There are variations of this input type as well, depending on the device you wish to connect.
 For example, an RCA-type input adapter is available:

 A suggested mounting location for the mini jack input is in the glovebox or inside the ashtray.
-Generic extension cables may be required to obtain the length needed to run the input to the front of the car.
+Generic extension cables will be required to obtain the length needed to run the input to the front of the car.
+If using adapter cable '785 with your radio, remove the three needed pins from the black aux connector and insert them into cable '785 according to diagram A above.

 Navigation radios reside behind the audio amplifier in the left-rear trunk.
-To gain access, it's necessary to unplug and remove all existing electronic gear along with their mounting brackets from that area.
+To gain access, it's necessary to unplug and remove all existing electronic gear along with their associated mounting brackets.

 1) Remove nav computer, then remove side trim to expose existing electronics gear.